vaporyjs/ethereumjs-vm/README.md

 `node ./tests/tester -b  --debug --test='ZeroValue_SELFDESTRUCT_ToOneStorageKey_OOGRevert_d0g0v0_EIP158'`

-All/most State tests are replicated as Blockchain tests in a ``GeneralStateTests`` [sub directory](https://github.com/ethereum/tests/tree/develop/BlockchainTests/GeneralStateTests) in the Ethereum tests repo, so for debugging single test cases the Blockchain test version of the State test can be used.
+All/most State tests are replicated as Blockchain tests in a ``GeneralStateTests`` [sub directory](https://github.com/vaporyco/tests/tree/develop/BlockchainTests/GeneralStateTests) in the Vapory tests repo, so for debugging single test cases the Blockchain test version of the State test can be used.

 #### Debugging Tools

-For comparing ``EVM`` traces [here](https://gist.github.com/cdetrio/41172f374ae32047a6c9e97fa9d09ad0) are some instructions for setting up ``pyethereum`` to generate corresponding traces for state tests.
+For comparing ``EVM`` traces [here](https://gist.github.com/cdetrio/41172f374ae32047a6c9e97fa9d09ad0) are some instructions for setting up ``pyvapory`` to generate corresponding traces for state tests.

 Compare TAP output from blockchain/state tests and produces concise diff of the differences between them (example):